Kingactyl/Kingactyl-old/README.md

 Love you,
 KingTino

-BTW i will be exposing Reyo soon.
+Might be continued soon. 👀👀👀